Stocks drift on Wall Street as earnings reports rev up

-NEW YORK (AP) — Stocks drifted between gains and losses in morning trading on Wall Street Tuesday as more big companies deliver their latest financial results and updates amid lingering concerns about a potential recession.
+Wall Street’s major stock indexes closed mixed Tuesday, as more big companies delivered their financial results for the last three months of 2022 amid lingering concerns about a potential recession.

+The S&P 500 slipped less than 0.1%, its second loss in three trading days.
+The Dow Jones Industrial Average rose 0.3% and the Nasdaq composite fell 0.3%.
+Small company stocks also lost ground, with the Russell 2000 shedding 0.3%

+The decline for major indexes marked a reversal from Monday, when a tech company-driven rally more than made up for the S&P 500’s losses last week.

 The latest batch of earnings show that companies continue to struggle with the effects of inflation on consumers and supply chains.

-Post-it notes and industrial coatings maker 3M fell 4.7% after reporting weak fourth-quarter earnings and announcing job cuts.
+Post-it notes and industrial coatings maker 3M fell 6.2% for the biggest drop among S&P 500 stocks after reporting weak fourth-quarter earnings and announcing job cuts.
 It is the latest company to announce layoffs as consumers get squeezed by inflation and worries grow about a bigger pullback in spending and a possible recession.

+Microsoft rose 4% in afterhours trading after the software and technology giant reported earnings that topped Wall Street’s forecasts.
+It closed down 0.2% in regular trading.

 Markets have been swinging between hope and caution as investors watch to see if the Fed will adjust its inflation-fighting strategy.
 The central bank has already pulled its key overnight rate up to a range of 4.25% to 4.5% from virtually zero early last year.